Skip to content

 Ever looked at a molecule and wondered where all the electrons are hanging out?
 That’s where calculating formal charge comes in handy!
 It’s a simplified way to figure out the charge on each atom within a molecule, assuming that electrons in chemical bonds are shared equally between the atoms.
 Think of it like this: you’re dividing up the electrons and seeing if each atom is getting its fair share.
 If an atom has “more” electrons than it should (based on its valence electrons), it’ll have a negative formal charge.
 If it has “less,” it’ll have a positive formal charge.
 This isn’t the actual charge on the atom (that’s partial charge, which is a different beast!), but it’s a useful tool for predicting the most stable Lewis structure and understanding how atoms are interacting.
 To calculate formal charge, you use the formula: Formal Charge = (Valence Electrons) – (Non-bonding Electrons + 1/2 Bonding Electrons).
 We’ll break this down further, don’t worry!
 Its like a simplified electron bookkeeping system, great for spotting likely molecular structures.

-See also Compute Percentage In Excel
+See also Data Model Excel

 Table of Contents